Equivariant $K$-theory of Springer Varieties: Relation with the ordinary -ring

 By combining Theorem \ref{main} and Corollary \ref{equivariantformality} we retrieve the presentation for the ordinary $K$-ring of $\mathcal{F}_{\lambda}$ which was obtained directly in \cite{su} by alternate methods.

-\bth [\cite[Theorem 4.2]{su}] The map $\psi^{\mbox{ord}}_{\lambda}:R=\mathbb{Z}[x_1,\ldots, x_n]\ra K(\mathcal{F}_{\lambda})$ be the ring homomorphism defined by $\psi^{\mbox{ord}}_{\lambda}(x_j)=[L_j]$ for $1\leq j\leq n$.
-Then $\psi^{\mbox{ord}}_{\lambda}$ is surjective and $ker(\psi^{\mbox{ord}}_{\lambda})=I_{\lambda}$ where $I_{\lambda}$ is the ideal in $R$ generated by the elements where $1\leq i_1<\cdots<i_s\leq n$ $1\leq s\leq n$ and $d\geq s+1-q$. \eeth
+\bth [\cite[Theorem 4.2]{su}] The map $\Psi^{\mbox{ord}}_{\lambda}:R=\mathbb{Z}[x_1,\ldots, x_n]\ra K(\mathcal{F}_{\lambda})$ be the ring homomorphism defined by $\Psi^{\mbox{ord}}_{\lambda}(x_j)=[L_j]$ for $1\leq j\leq n$.
+Then $\Psi^{\mbox{ord}}_{\lambda}$ is surjective and $ker(\Psi^{\mbox{ord}}_{\lambda})=I_{\lambda}$ where $I_{\lambda}$ is the ideal in $R$ generated by the elements where $1\leq i_1<\cdots<i_s\leq n$, $1\leq s\leq n$ and $d\geq s+1-q$. \eeth

 The work was supported by Serb Matrics research grant with project number MTR/2022/000484.
-The author wishes to thank Prof. Parameswaran Sankaran for several valuable discussions.
-The author wishes to thank Prof. Shrawan Kumar for very valuable suggestions during the preparation of the manuscript.
+The author is very grateful to Prof. Parameswaran Sankaran for several valuable discussions.
+I am also grateful to him for a careful reading of the earlier versions of the manuscript and for sharing several valuable comments and suggestions.
+The author wishes to thank Prof. Shrawan Kumar for very valuable suggestions and encouragement during the preparation of the manuscript.
 The author also wishes to thank Prof. Megumi Harada for encouragement and helpful email exchanges.
+The author thanks the referee for very valuable comments and suggestions.